d12frosted/elpa-mirror/gnu/compat-readme.txt

 To allow for the usage of Emacs functions and macros that are defined in newer versions of Emacs, compat.el provides definitions that are installed ONLY if necessary.
+If Compat is installed on a recent version of Emacs, all of the definitions are disabled at compile time, such that no negative performance impact is incurred.
 These reimplementations of functions and macros are at least subsets of the actual implementations.
 Be sure to read the documentation string to make sure.

 Not every function provided in newer versions of Emacs is provided here.
 Some depend on new features from the core, others cannot be